esa/pagmo2/doc/sphinx/docs/cpp/tutorials/cpp_tut_first_problem.rst

 Quite a mouthful!
 Do not worry about deciphering this output right now, as we will examine the more intricate aspects of the definition of an optimisation problem in due time.

-For now, we would just like to point out that, from our simple UDP definition, pagmo was able to infer on its own various properties of the optimisation problem (e.g., the problem dimension, the number of objectives,
+For now, let us just point out that, from our simple UDP definition, pagmo was able to infer on its own various properties of the optimisation problem (e.g., the problem dimension, the number of objectives,